I've changed my logo — does my trade mark still protect it?

 Minor changes are usually fine

 Trade mark law doesn't require you to use your mark in the exact form it was registered.
-There's room for minor variations, as long as the mark you're actually using would still be considered substantially identical to the mark on the register.
+There's room for minor variations, provided the mark as used would still be considered substantially identical to the mark on the register.

-For example, if you've updated the font weight of your logo text or adjusted the spacing between elements, but the overall impression is the same, you're likely still within the scope of your registration.
+Example: You've updated the font weight of your logo text and adjusted the spacing between elements, but the overall impression is the same.
+Your existing registration should still cover the new version.

 This creates two problems: